 The Plan Overview contains the strategic framework for executing goals and objectives.
 This should include multiple tiers of Projects that have been linked and nested to explain how a team sees the execution of their strategy occurring.

-Once the participants of a plan have created their Plan, it should be reviewed on a regular cadence to understand the risk, progress and status that make up the Plan.
+Once the Owner and Editors of a Plan have created their Plan, it should be reviewed on a regular cadence to understand the risk, progress and status that make up the Plan.

-During these reviews, Teams can make Start, Stop, & Modify decisions about the priority level of Projects on the Plan based on changes to the environment.
-Team Leaders are then able to edit the team plan to reflect decisions made in these reviews.
+During these reviews, teams can make Start, Stop, & Modify decisions about the priority level of Projects on the Plan based on changes to the environment.
+Plan Owners are then able to edit the Plan to reflect decisions made in these reviews.

-There are three ways to create a Plan Overview:
+There are several ways to create and edit a Plan Overview:

-- Create new Projects on blank tiles on the Plan Overview
+- Create new Projects by clicking on placeholder tiles on the Plan Overview

-- Reposition Projects on the Plan or from the Unlinked List via Drag & Drop
+- Organize Projects on the Plan with drag & drop or drag them into the plan from the Unlinked column

 To begin editing a Plan Overview, Plan Owners need to access the plan in Edit mode.